F88/yonokomae/docs/DEVELOPMENT_EN.md

 # Development Guide (for Developers)

+## Architecture overview

+The architecture is based on a modular design, with a clear separation of concerns between components, repositories, and play modes.
+The main building blocks are:

+- **Components**: The UI components that interact with the user.
+- **RepositoryProvider**: A context provider that supplies the appropriate repository implementations to the components.
+- **Hooks**: Custom hooks that encapsulate the logic for interacting with the repositories.
+- **Repositories**: The data access layer that abstracts the underlying data sources.

+## How to add a new Play Mode or Repository

-This document is intended for developers.
+This section is intended for developers.
 It explains how to add a new Repository implementation and how to add a new Play Mode, using ExampleRepo and ExampleMode as illustrative samples.
 All code examples are in TypeScript with TSDoc comments.